Contact Me

 Threads

-Always fiddle with the number of threads you use.
-If you are copying to a high-speed networked attached storage device the default value of 23 threads may work out well.
-If you are using an external USB drive, it probably won't (try 3 in this case).
+If you are using a single external USB drive, 23 threads probably won't work well (try 5 in this case).
 The bottom line is that you'll want to experiment and see what works best for your situation.
 One thing to know when changing the number of threads while the program is running is that since each thread works on a single directory, once a thread starts running, it must finish processing that directory before it will end (watch the "number of threads running" stat counter).

 2007-10-22 - I have found that McTool can overwhelm certain systems if you set the number of threads too high.
 This has caused at least one high-performance machine to go into a memory deprivation mode where it was constantly swapping memory to disk and was not able to service the file requests nearly as fast.
 I found that if I ran more than 75 simultaneous threads, copy speeds would suffer significantly.
 With 23 threads, it was getting about 70 MB per second average throughput on 1 Gb network segment.
 It peaked at over 90 MB/sec.